CdFerneding/PokeWars/Max.md

 This way it is possible to use these classes as Types to work with different Pokemon that belong to the same Type.

-(This code is not from me, but shows how to use the inheritance)
+(This code is not from me, but shows how to use the inheritance (This is not bad code))

 ![Inheritance used](Documentation/Max_Neubauer_Personal_Report_Assets/_inheritance_description.png)